 To differentiate it from the XK, the R model has unique styling cues such as a more aggressive front fascia, air intakes on the hood, aluminum-finish grilles, more creases on the hood, and quad exhaust pipes.
 Customers can chose between 19- and 20-inch wheels for the XKR.

 To give the XKR a sportier feel, the suspension system makes use of up-rated springs and dampers, plus a recalibrated computer to control the dynamic suspension settings.

 A six-speed automatic transmission with steering-wheel-mounted paddles is standard.
 On downshifts, the system creates a throttle blip to shorten over-run shifts.
 An "active" exhaust system ensures the XKR is quiet while cruising, yet still able to create purposeful V8 roar under hard acceleration.

 Inside, the XKR features a simple but elegant cabin design along with the highest quality leather and wood (aluminum trim is optional) and all of the entertainment and convenience devices one could wish for in a luxury coupe.

 Standard features include a navigation system with a seven-inch LCD touch screen, a 525-watt, 14-speaker Bowers & Wilkins sound system, dual-zone automatic climate control, Bluetooth smartphone connectivity, a rear parking camera and more.

-New for the latest model year is an optional Dynamic Pack, which upgrades the suspension to the even tighter and more handling-focused setup from the fire-breathing XKR-S.
+Buyers looking for a more responsive ride can select the optional Dynamic Pack, which upgrades the suspension to the even tighter and more handling-focused setup from the fire-breathing XKR-S.